michaelmior/node-docker-service/README.md

 ### `config` directory
 This directory contains any configuration files for your service.
 These are linked into the services container, so you may change them without much fuss.
-You should treat this directory like a linux systems root folder.
+You should treat this directory like a Linux systems root folder.
 So `config/etc/something.conf` will be linked to `/etc/something.conf` inside the container.
 If you have no configuration files, you may omit this folder.

 In addition, you may specify entire folders in your `service.json`'s `configs` property.
 The following would mount `config/home/sabnzbd/.sabnzbd` and `config/home/sabnzbd/downloads` to `/home/sabnzbd/.sabnzbd` and `/home/sabnzbd/downloads` respectively: